Forts of Vincennes, Indiana: Fort Knox II

 In 1803, the federal government approved $200 to build a new fort, and the War Department bought land for the new fort about three miles north of Vincennes, at a Wabash River landing called Petit Rocher, which offered a good view up the river.
 This fort was also called Fort Knox, and referred to locally as Fort Knox II.
 The sleepy little fort was known mostly as a site of duels (Captain Thorton Posey shot his second-in-command in 1811) and desertion.

 But by 1811 disagreements between Gov. Harrison and Indian leader Tecumseh were reaching a head.
 Captain Zachary Taylor was put in charge of the fort.
 Late in 1811 Fort Knox II had its most important period when it was used as the muster point for Governor Harrison as he gathered his troops, both regular U.S. army and militia, prior to the march to Prophetstown and the Battle of Tippecanoe.
 After the battle, the troops returned to Fort Knox at Vincennes; several died there from their wounds.

 In 1813, as the War of 1812 increased the chances of attacks on Vincennes by Native Americans, the military determined that Fort Knox was too far away to protect the town.
 Fort Knox II was disassembled, floated down the Wabash, and reassembled just a few yards from where Fort Knox I had been.

-The former Fort Knox II site is now marked and preserved as a state and national historic site, close to present-day Ouabache Trails Park on the outskirts of Vincennes.
+The former Fort Knox II site is now marked and preserved as a state and national historic site, close to present-day Ouabache State Park on the outskirts of Vincennes.
 The outline of the former fort has been marked with short posts, and there is interpretive signage in a park setting.
 It was added to the National Register of Historic Places in 1982.

 Fort Knox abandoned

 After the war, the threat of attacks again decreased, and friction between residents and soldiers again became an issue.
 Since the Native American territories decreased and moved farther north, it was decided to move the garrison to Fort Harrison, near Terre Haute, where the troops had won a victory a few years before.
-On 10 February 1816, the garrison was ordered to Fort Harrison, and Fort Knox was abandoned.
+On February 10, 1816, the garrison was ordered to Fort Harrison, and Fort Knox was abandoned.
 Within weeks, Vincennes residents had stripped the fort of all usable materials.

 Commanders of Fort Knox (I and II)

-The "Muster on the Wabash" is the annual Fall gathering of U.S Army, U.S. Militia, British Mercenaries, and Native American reenactors dedicated to reliving the period's history at Fort Knox II.
+The "Muster on the Wabash" is the annual Fall gathering of U.S. Army, U.S. Militia, British Mercenaries, and Native American reenactors dedicated to reliving the period's history at Fort Knox II.